ymzuiku/gojest/README.md

 # gojest

-Press the `F` key to focus on your first error, gojest is like jest(nodejs) in golang.
+Press the `f` key to focus on your first error, gojest is like jest(nodejs) in golang.

 This gif is focus test first fail on keydown `f`: